-Crystal-clear mountain lakes, lush green meadows, cute marmots and picture-perfect blue skies – the Salzburger Land region is a paradise for hikers.
+Crystal-clear mountain lakes, lush green meadows, cute marmots and picture-perfect blue skies – Austria is a paradise for hikers.
 If you spend your hiking holidays in this beautiful region, the AlpenParks Hotels & Residences are your perfect choice!

 The most fascinating tours for your hiking holiday

 If you’re planning a hiking holiday, look no further than the Salzburger Land region.
 The Austrian Alps offer great trails for families, outdoor enthusiasts and leisure mountaineers.
 The AlpenParks teams are true hiking experts eager to share their best tips with you.

 The Hochkönig region

 The Hochkönig holiday region spans the Alpine villages of Mühlbach, Dienten and Maria Alm.
 The local AlpenParks Residences are surrounded by the most beautiful mountain peaks.
 Did you know?
 Guests of our apartments get to use the dorfj@t Natrun and the Schwarzeckalmbahn cable car for free!

 The impressive 2,941-metre Hochkönig mountain range boasts around 300 hiking tours from great one-day tours to long-distance trails, theme trails and pilgrimage trails.
 Thanks to its lush vegetation, the Hochkönig is also a great choice for herbal hikes.